mtulio/mtulio.labs/docs/articles/ocp-aws-local-zones-day-2.md

 EOF
 ```

-Wait for the load balancers be provisioned and the `ADDRESS` is available:
+Wait for the load balancers to be provisioned and the `ADDRESS` is available:

 ```bash
 oc get ingress -n ${APP_NS}
 ```

-Get the Ingress' URL for each location:
+Get the Ingress URL for each location:

 ```bash
 APP_URL_MAIN=$(oc get ingress \